cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

-Lab 1.2: Five-Bit Numeric Display FPGA
+Lab 1.2: Five-Bit Numeric Display (FPGA and Report)
 ==========================================================================

 Lab 1 is a warmup designed to give you experience designing,